 Split the kids into teams of three or four kids each, and provide each team with a few rolls of toilet paper.
 Each team assigns one person to be the mummy.
 Set a timer for five minutes, in which time the kids have to wrap their mummy teammates.

 Take one roll of toilet paper and unroll it.
 Tape a small gift inside every feet inside the paper and roll it back up.
 The number of gifts should be the same as the number of guests.
 Have the kids sit in a circle, and give the toilet-paper roll to one child.
 He will wrap the toilet paper around himself in mummy fashion, such as around a leg or arm, until he finds a prize.
 He then rips off the paper and hands the roll to the next child, who does the same, and so on around the circle.
-Prizes might include plastic spider rings, vampire teeth or Halloween temporary tattoos.
+And of course the best part of Halloween party games is the awarding of prizes!
+These might include plastic spider rings, vampire teeth or Halloween temporary tattoos.

 The Broken Skeleton